Freddie Ross Hancock

 Freda Ross Hancock MBE (born Freda Ross, 7 April 1930 – 27 November 2022) was a British-born, New York based entertainment industry marketing consultant and the founder of the East Coast branch of the British Academy of Film and Television Arts.

 Ross began her career in the British entertainment industry as a publicist and agent.
 She worked for some of Britain's leading entertainers of the 1950s and 1960s, initially she focused on comedic performers such as Benny Hill, Harry H. Corbett, Dick Emery, Bob Monkhouse, Terry Scott, Hugh Lloyd, Sheila Hancock and Tony Hancock.
 She represented Tony Hancock from 1954 onwards, helping guide him to his greatest public and critical successes on radio and television.
 The couple started their romantic relationship in 1957 and after the comedian divorced his first wife, they married in December 1965.
 However, their marriage was affected by Tony Hancock's drinking and self-destructive behaviour.

 Unable to save Tony Hancock from his chronic alcoholism, she filed for divorce in 1968.
-His personal and professional life had spiralled downwards resulting in Hancock taking his own life while working in Australia in June 1968, just before the divorce was finalised.
+His personal and professional life had spiralled downwards resulting in Hancock taking his own life while working in Australia in June 1968, just after a decree nisi was granted.